KL-venkat/KL-venkat/README.md

 - 🔭 I’m currently looking for an full time opportunity in the line of technology "MERN stack".

-- 🌱 I’m focussed in professional development through grinding up **"MERN" and mastering front-end technologies**.
+- 🌱 I’m focussed in professional development through grinding up **"MERN" and mastering front-end technologies by building handson projects**.

+- 👨‍💻  working on optimizing Proctor_clone application, Food_court application

 - 💬 Ask me about **React**.